Denton County Public Health

-Welcome to the Denton County Health Department website.
+Welcome to Denton County Public Health website.
 Our staff has worked diligently with our community to improve the health outcomes of Denton County residents in an effort to make Denton County a healthier place to live, work and play.

 DrPH, MPH, Director

 About Denton County Public Health